-One advantage of attending the Johns Hopkins University is the opportunity to participate in research as an undergraduate.
-Laboratories in Biology, Biophysics, Chemistry, Psychology and departments in the Medical Institutions regularly have openings for qualified undergraduates to participate in research.
+One advantage of attending Johns Hopkins University is the opportunity to participate in research as an undergraduate.
+Laboratories in Biology, Biophysics, Chemistry, Psychology, and departments in the Medical Institutions regularly have openings for qualified undergraduates to participate in research.
 A student may earn up to six credits per year with a maximum total of 24 credits that count towards the 120 needed for graduation.
 More important than credits, research experience complements classroom education by teaching you laboratory skills and critical thinking.

 To find out more questions such as the requirements for undergraduate research, how to find an undergraduate research position, and how to register for undergraduate research, go to the following sites:

 - JHU Undergraduate Research

 - Research, Internships, and Independent Study (Office of Academic Advising)

 - Basics on Undergraduate Research at JHU (Department of Biology)

 - PDF Document: Getting Involved in Research (Office of Career Services)